spryker/spryker-docs/docs/about/all/support/using-the-support-portal.md

 ## Prerequisites

 You already have a customer login provisioned for you.
 If you do not have an account yet, request one using this form.
-You can log in to the[ support portal](https://support.spryker.com) by using the login button on the top right.
+You can log in to the [support portal](https://support.spryker.com) by using the login button on the top right.

 ## Create new cases

 To create new cases, you can use the **Create a case** drop-down menu and select the respective case type, or click on the case type on the landing page.
-When creating cases, make use of the recommendations explained in [How to share secrets with the Spryker Support Team](/docs/scos/user/intro-to-spryker/support/how-to-share-secrets-with-the-spryker-support-team.html).
+When creating cases, make use of the recommendations explained in [Share secrets with the Spryker Support Team](/docs/scos/user/intro-to-spryker/support/share-secrets-with-the-spryker-support-team.html).

 ### Questions